 How can you tell the customer’s story visually?

-Once you start looking at successful websites you will notice that the majority of them use one of more or the above methods.
+Once you start looking at successful websites, you will notice that the majority of them use one or more of the above methods.

-When you first go onto the site, they have what I would call ‘a big hero image’: a girl, sitting in a relaxed pose eating something out of a bowl, looking out over a view of a city.
+At the time of writing, Airbnb's 'big hero image’ is of a girl, sitting in a relaxed pose eating something out of a bowl, looking out over a view of a city.
 She is fairly young and she looks totally at home.
 Immediately we see their headline and sub-headline in action.

 The headline is ‘LIVE THERE’ and the sub-headline is ‘Book homes from local hosts in 191+ countries and experience a place like you live there.’